Aspen with Kids

 Where We Ate

 We had dinners at the Ajax Tavern (Little Nell) and Mezzaluna.
 We ate lunch at the Highlands Taqueria.
-Breakfasts were at Trecento Quindici (St. Regis) and Over Easy.
+Breakfasts were at Trecento Quindici (St. Regis) and Over Easy (now closed).
 All were very good.
 Mezzaluna and Highlands Taqueria were our favorites and places that we would definitely go back to next time we’re in Aspen.
 Both are listed on my Top Spots list.

 Where We Stayed